ltatakis/ElsevierExercise/README.md

 We start the tomcat server by running `./catalina.sh start` found in the `tomcat/bin` folder.
 Given the setup of the server and the ports chosen the app will appear at: `http://example.com:port/app`

-Notes: There might be issues with the application not finding the data file, defined in `js/services/services.js` due to the nature of thi deployment.
+Notes: There might be issues with the application not finding the data file, defined in `js/services/services.js`, we show how to deal with this in section [Deploy code](#### Deploy code).

 #### IP table
 Allow incoming calls to AWS instance: